axkoenig/leap_teleop/README.md

 | leap_rig    | files to start Leap Motion control of KUKA and robotic hand      |
 | modules     | third party software (generated upon recursive clone)            |
 | vision      | all vision related code (camera and virtual reality)             |

+The directories `vision` and `grasping` were not discussed in our paper, but they are extensions of the project that can be pursued in future work.

 ## Hardware Components